philipaconrad/mini-vm/README.md

 the appropriate parameters.

 The interpreter's state has to be advanced one instruction at a time by by calling `stepVMContext()` repeatedly.
-In the example program, this is done with a simple `while` loop.
+In the example programs, this is typically done with a simple `while` loop.

 Termination is not accounted for by default.
-In the example program I hacked together an ugly but effective kludge: the `while` loop's termination condition is a particular register being set to *1*.
-Please use a better system for termination in your own designs, for example, a dedicated *exit* opcode.
+Adding a custom **halt** instruction or some sort of status register are both plausible solutions.

 ### Build

- - For 32-bit *nix: `make` and `make test`.
+ - On *nix platforms, just type `make` to build mini-vm as a static library.
+To build the examples, just type `make test` in each example's directory.
  - For Windows: An MSVC 2010 Project file is provided under `/msvc`.
 Double click on it to generate a solution file.

 ### Documentation

- - Read `example.c` to see an example of Mini-vm in action.
+ - Look under the `/examples` folder to see examples of mini-vm in action.
  - Also worth reading: [the project's site][1].
 The bytecode format and the structure of the VM are explained here.

 ### MIT License

 Copyright (c) 2013 Philip Conrad.
 All rights reserved.